 - Other duties assigned by the dean

-The docentship committee discusses applications for the title of docent as well as the head of department’s proposal on assessors before the relevant proceedings at the Faculty Council.
+The docentship committee discusses applications for the title of docent as well as the head of discipline’s proposal on assessors before the relevant proceedings at the Faculty Council.
 Applications for the title of docent are considered by the Faculty Council only if they are supported by the docentship committee.
 The applications are usually discussed by the Faculty Council at two separate meetings.
 In the first meeting, the relevant application is recorded, and assessors are appointed to provide a statement on the applicant’s academic qualifications.
 The supervisor of the applicant’s doctoral dissertation cannot serve as an assessor, and at least one of the assessors must be from outside the applicant’s department.
 The assessors must issue their statements within two months.
 If the statements recommend granting the title, the applicant’s teaching skills will be assessed.